-The Board of Directors does not know of any matter, other than the election of directors, the advisory approval of executive compensation, the advisory approval to determine the frequency of an executive compensation vote, and the ratification of the appointment of independent registered public accountants, which may be presented at the Meeting.
+The Board of Directors does not know of any matter, other than the election of directors, the advisory approval of executive compensation, and the ratification of the appointment of independent registered public accountants, which may be presented at the Meeting.
 However, if any other matters should properly come before the Meeting, it is the intention of the persons named in the proxy to vote thereon in accordance with their best judgment.